Skip to Content

 AutoMax automatic bonus growth:

-• A key advantage of AutoMax: the protocol accrues extension bonuses automatically via Furnace.claimAutoMaxBonus(tokenId) or Furnace.claimAutoMaxBonusBatch(tokenIds[], maxLocks) (permissionless, keeper-triggered, 24h cooldown per lock, ineligible locks return 0).
+• A key advantage of AutoMax: the protocol accrues extension bonuses automatically via Furnace.claimAutoMaxBonus(tokenId) or Furnace.claimAutoMaxBonusBatch(tokenIds[], maxLocks) (permissionless, 24h onchain cooldown per lock, ineligible locks return 0).
+The official keeper triggers these per settlement period per owner (daily by default), grouping all of a user’s locks together.
 AutoMax lockers receive hands-free compounding — no manual extensions, no gas costs — making AutoMax the most rewarding lock mode.
 See Furnace — AutoMax automatic bonus growth for details.

 Integrator notes: